grand3680/ThreeJs_Minecraft/README.md

 Minecraft on THREE.JS on Node,js server
 <h2>
 !!WARING!!
-This mi first (After test Cube) Project in THREE.JS And this so no Optimazed
+This mн first (After test Cube) Project in THREE.JS And this so no Optimazed
 </h2>